NOAH Preservation Fund

 Find income and rent limits for Multifamily Tax Subsidy Projects (MTSP) on Minnesota Housing’s website, look for Table R.

-Visit the Minnesota Housing’s website
+Visit Minnesota Housing’s website

 NOAH affordability requirements